wbond/sublime_terminal/readme.md

 The default settings can be viewed by accessing the ***Preferences > Package Settings > Terminal > Settings – Default*** menu entry.
 To ensure settings are not lost when the package is upgraded, make sure all edits are saved to ***Settings – User***.

  - **terminal**
      - The terminal to execute, will default to the OS default if blank.
+May contain environment variables, which, will be expanded.
 OS X users may enter *iTerm.sh* to launch iTerm if installed.
      - *Default:* ***""***
  - **parameters**
      - The parameters to pass to the terminal.
 These parameters will be used if no [custom parameters](#custom-parameters) are passed via a key binding.